-In case you are adding many offers of a single work in the DDA pool, you can speed up this process by changing the default option in the row actions list from Add to Cart to Add to DDA for the eligible offers.
+In the case you are adding many offers to the DDA pool, you can speed up this process by changing the default option in the row actions list from Add to Cart to Add to DDA for the eligible offers.

 To add an offer in the DDA pool:

 Select an offer that has the DDA icon by the title.
 The Configure DDA Library and Fund dropdown becomes available at the top of the list.
 Alternatively, you can select the Configure DDA Library and Fund first.

 If you do not have one of the roles specified above, the dropdown does not appear.